DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_res_lsn.md

 The RuleApp might contain more than one ruleset.
 You can find yours by looking at the creation dates.

 4. Click **Miniloan\_ServiceRuleset** to open the ruleset in the Ruleset View.
-The Ruleset View shows information about the ruleset, including its name, version number, and creation date, and provides commands for viewing performance information and adding elements such as properties:
+The Ruleset View shows information about the ruleset, including its name, version number, and creation date, and provides commands for viewing performance information and adding elements such as properties.
+Note that the decision engine is subject to updates, and its version number can vary from what is shown in the image:

 ![Image shows the Ruleset View.](../tut_cloud_getstart_ghimages/scrn_gs_res_rview.jpg)